frePPLe/frepple/doc/installation-guide/multi-model.rst

     * One of the schemas MUST be called ‘default’.

-      All information on user logins, user permissions and user preferences and browser sessions are stored in this default schema.
+      All information on user logins, user preferences and browser sessions are stored in this default schema.

     * Use short and unambiguous names for the additional schemas.